A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Results

 The spatial distribution of AI papers in this map shows at first glance that AI is able to integrate itself into different knowledge subspaces of neuroscience and also to link to a variety of knowledge across the discipline, thus again demonstrating the adaptation of AI to neuroscience epistemic objectives and a certain genericity that could also be denoted as epistemic.

 However, the temporal evolution of the number of AI publications in each cluster, shown in the right-hand plots of Fig.~\ref{fig:map}, along with the distributions of AI publications among the clusters summarized in Tab.~\ref{tab:share_AI_clusters}, both testify to the uneven distribution of AI papers among the clusters.
-For example, cluster $C_1$ condenses 22.5\% of all AI publications into a much smaller knowledge space than that covered by cluster $C_8$, which nonetheless exhibits an equivalent share of such publications (24.1\%).
+For example, the cluster on foundations of connectionist AI ($C_1$) condenses 22.5\% of all AI publications into a much smaller knowledge space than that covered by central nervous system studies ($C_8$), which nonetheless exhibits an equivalent share of such publications (24.1\%).
 The first cluster thus shows a very high density of AI articles with very similar vocabularies, while such publications belonging to the second cluster are more spread out in its broad lexical space - with some small redder subspaces of high local density, however.
-Moreover, according to Tab.~\ref{tab:share_AI_clusters}, the leftmost clusters on the map, grouping $C_1$, $C_2$, $C_3$ and $C_7$, aggregate 59\% of all the AI-related papers, thus demonstrating that the core of such publications is situated in a particular knowledge subspace of neuroscience, focused on the study of neurodegenerative diseases and the formal foundations of contemporary AI-related models.
-The cluster $C_1$, although separated from the continuum of papers ranging from neurological disorders studies (represented by $C_7$) to neurobiological studies of the central nervous system (represented by $C_8$), remains quite close to the former, with some bridges between them through other AI publications.
-This suggests that the subfield gathering the studies of the mathematical and computational foundations of connectionist AI, which could be related to computational neuroscience, preferentially maintains some links with the subfield of neurological damage studies represented by cluster $C_7$.
+Moreover, according to Tab.~\ref{tab:share_AI_clusters}, the leftmost clusters on the map, grouping formal studies in foundations of contemporary, connectionist AI-related models ($C_1$), attention-deficit and hyperactivity disorders (ADHD, $C_2$), obsessive-compulsive disorders (OCD, $C_3$) and brain neural networks and neurological disorders ($C_7$), aggregate 59\% of all the AI-related papers, thus demonstrating that the core of such publications is situated in a particular knowledge subspace of neuroscience.
+The first one, although separated from the continuum of papers ranging from neurological disorders studies to neurobiological studies of the central nervous system (represented by $C_8$), remains quite close to the former, with some bridges between them through other AI publications.
+This suggests that the subfield gathering the studies of the mathematical and computational foundations of connectionist AI, which could be related to computational neuroscience, preferentially maintains some links with the subfield of neurological damage studies.